asm-dev/katas/README.md

-# katas
+# Katas

-Repository used to gather katas done as part of KeepCoding bootcamp, HackerRank and CodeWars
+Repository used to gather coding challenges and various exercises done as part of IronHack and KeepCoding bootcamps, and a few completed katas from HackerRank and CodeWars challenges.

+## Languages used

+- Python
+- JavaScript
+- TypeScript